ovld protocol — CLI reference

 Lightweight session when you only need a session key, not the full ticket payload.

-ovld protocol connect --ticket-id <id>
+ovld protocol connect --ticket-id <ticket_id>

-Optional flags match attach.
+Optional flags match attach, including --external-session-id <id|null> for native resume ids.
 Prints SESSION_KEY on stderr when available.

 load-context